Our commitment to equity

 Our commitment to promoting equity is a commitment to ending this reality.

 We have a shared fate—as individuals within a community and communities within society.
 All communities need the ability to shape their own present and future.
 Equity is both the means to healthy communities and an end that benefits us all.
-Equity requires the intentional examination of systemic policies and practices that, even if they have the appearance of fairness, may, in effect, serve to marginalize some and perpetuate inequities.
+Equity requires the intentional examination of systemic policies and practices that, even if they have the appearance of fairness, may, in effect, have the opposite result.
 Working toward equity requires an understanding of historical contexts and the active investment in social structures over time to ensure that all communities can experience their vision for health.

 Priorities for our Equity Work